-Whether you’re using a leaning ladder or a stepladder, ensuring that the ladder is the correct height for the task in hand is a crucial health and safety concern.
+Whether you’re using a leaning ladder or a stepladder, ensuring that the ladder is the correct height for the task at hand is a crucial health and safety concern.
 We’re not quite sure the guy in this picture got the memo.
 We’ve got to give him points for having a friend steady the bottom ladder, at least!

 Technology is a key part of the workplace, whether that is computer leads in an office space or wiring a house on a construction site, electricity will no doubt play a part in your everyday work life.
 Ensuring safety of workers around electrical equipment is of the utmost importance, as the risk of serious injury and even death is always present around electrical currents.
 Our friend below, however, has adopted a slightly more ‘devil may care’ attitude toward safety around electrics.

 Protective wear, or personal protective equipment (PPE) as the Health and Safety Executive terms it, is essential for any working in an environment where falling materials, contaminated air, or corrosive liquids pose a hazard.
 Goggles would be one such example, but we’re not sure two glasses duct-taped to your face quite counts…

 And while we’re at it, putting an empty water bottle over your entire head, while ensuring greater coverage, doesn’t quite comply with PPE regulations either!